NordicEC/EC4DAQ/README.md

 # EC4 DAQ Documentation.

-Visit the (http://nordicec.github.com/ec4daq)[http://nordicec.github.com/ec4daq] to see the documentation.
+Visit the (http://nordicec.github.io/ec4daq)[nordicec.github.io/ec4daq] to see the documentation.

+else start here (docs/index)[docs/index]

 This is a *bare-minimum* template to create a [Jekyll] site that: